Tomonaga-Luttinger liquid theory for one-dimensional attractive Fermi gases: II. Yang-Gaudin Model And Bosonization

 here $\sigma=\uparrow,\downarrow$ is the spin index, $\alpha$ is a short distance cutoff, $U_{\sigma,r}$ is the Klein factor, and $r=+1$ ($-1$) for right (left) moving fermions.

 In the absence of the magnetic field (i.e., $h=0$), the effective Bosonization Hamiltonian takes the celebrated spin-charge separated form, with the spin and charge excitations featuring distinct sound velocities.
-We provide a brief review in the SM.
-In the present work, we will focus on the effect of the magnetic field, which has received relatively less attention.
-The magnetic field leads to finite spin polarization which drastically modifies the low-energy properties of the system.
+In the present work we focus on the effect of a finite polarization which has received relatively less attention.
+A finite spin polarization drastically modifies the low-energy properties of the system.
 This is highly relevant to cold-atom experiments, where spin-$\uparrow$/$\downarrow$ populations can be independently controlled \cite{Gély:2025}.
-It will be convenient to define the dimensionless interaction strength $\gamma \equiv c/n$, where $n=N/L$ is the total particle density.
-We will discuss below the weak ($|\gamma| \ll1$) and strong ($|\gamma| \gg 1$) interaction limit separately.
+For attractive interaction, we will discuss below the weak binding ($\Delta_\sigma/(|c| n) \ll1$) and strong ($\Delta_\sigma/(|c| n) \gg 1$) binding limits separately.